UWPR/Comet/parameters/parameters_202401/peptide_mass_tolerance_lower.md

-### Comet parameter: peptide_mass_tolerance
+### Comet parameter: peptide_mass_tolerance_lower

-- This parameter controls the mass tolerance value.
+- This parameter controls the lower bound of the precursor mass tolerance value.
-- The mass tolerance is set at +/- the specified number i.e. an entered value of "1.0" applies a -1.0 to +1.0 tolerance.
 - The units of the mass tolerance is controlled by the parameter "[peptide_mass_units](peptide_mass_units.html)".
+- Usually you want to specify a negative number for this lower bound tolerance.
-- The default value is "3.0" if this parameter is missing.
+- The default value is "-3.0" if this parameter is missing.
+- This parameter was implemented in version 2024.01.0.

 Example:
 ```
-peptide_mass_tolerance = 3.0
+peptide_mass_tolerance_lower = -3.0
-peptide_mass_tolerance = 10.0
+peptide_mass_tolerance_lower = -20.0
 ```